anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

 # Setting up the access point

-Now, back in the `CaptivePortal` class, I'll add a DNS server and set up an event poller loop to start listening to the socket stream.
+Now, back in the `CaptivePortal` class, I'll instantiate a DNS server and set up an event poller loop to start listening to the socket stream.
 Before we can do that, though, I need to set up the MCU to turn on its access point interface so it can accept incoming WiFi connections:

 ```python {hl_lines=[3,7,"11-12","14-18"]}
 # captive_portal.py